RuxiaoChen/robotic-arm/README.md

 If you are interested in this project and would like to discuss further, feel free to reach out to me at:ruxiaochen333@gmail.com

-PS: Original project was done like 4 years ago when I was still an undegrad, I would say that part of code is a mess and almost unreadable... glhf!
+PS: Original project was done like 4 years ago when I was still an undegrad, I would say that part of code is a mess and almost unreadable... glhf